ChrisDuffley/stationPlaylist/readme.md

 ## Version 21.01

 * NVDA 2020.3 or later is required.
-* Improvements to presentation of various add-on dialogs thanks to NVDA 2020.3 features.
 * Column header inclusion setting from add-on settings has been removed.
 NVDA's own table column header setting will control column header announcements across SPL suite and encoders.

+## Version 20.11.1/20.09.4-LTS

+* Initial support for StationPlaylist suite 5.50.
+* Improvements to presentation of various add-on dialogs thanks to NVDA 2020.3 features.

 ## Version 20.11/20.09.3-LTS